 - 5.1.1 The Information and Guidance team offers impartial information, advice and guidance to students and potential students on courses, progression and financial support along with a broad range of other support available to students for the College.
-It will refer students and potential students to external agencies who can offer specialist support e.g. benefits or housing advice. - 5.1.2 Staff will hold (or be working towards) relevant qualifications and will operate in a client centred, non-judgemental, transparent and confidential framework. - 5.1.3 All students, school leavers and other potential students are welcome to access the Information, Advice and Guidance services via the college's Information Centres, telephone, website and through the live chat service. - 5.1.4 The Information and Guidance team also offer services via the Library Learning Centres, Open Days and through class discussions.
+It will refer students and potential students to external agencies who can offer specialist support e.g. benefits or housing advice. - 5.1.2 The Careers Co-ordinator offers impartial information, advice and guidance to students on course changes, university progression and careers decisions post course.
+The Careers Co-Ordinator also runs a bespoke programme of CEAIG to all 16-19 Study Programme students. - 5.1.3 Staff will hold (or be working towards) relevant qualifications and will operate in a client centred, non-judgemental, transparent and confidential framework. - 5.1.4 All students, school leavers and other potential students are welcome to access the Information, Advice and Guidance services via the College's Reception and Information areas, telephone, website and via Teams. - 5.1.5 Students can self-refer to these services or can be referred to the guidance centre through pastoral or academic tutors. - 5.1.6 Students have access to a wide range of online Careers resources via Teams and within the Study Hubs which they can access from home as well as on the College site.
+Resources include UniFrog accounts as well as virtual and in-person talks from a variety of employers, universities, and organisations.
+Links to local job opportunities and apprenticeship vacancies are made available within the Study Hubs and promoted on Instagram and through the college's tutorial programme.